LABC building control apprenticeships

 The apprenticeship degree programme provides local authority employees with the depth and breadth of knowledge needed to be a competent local authority building control surveyor.

 Upon completion of the four year 360 credit level 6 apprenticeship degree, you'll gain a BSc (Hons) in Building Control Surveying.

 How to register your interest

 We'll be keeping you updated regularly by email and through updates on this web page.
-In the meantime, to register your interest or for more information, help and guidance contact the L&D team on 020 7091 6860 or email email@example.com.
+In the meantime, view some further information and register your interest by clicking the button below.
+If you have any other queries or are looking for guidance contact the L&D team on 020 7091 6860 or email firstname.lastname@example.org.

 - General information on the apprenticeship levy

 - Rules and guidance for employers